 It produces a mouth-watering aroma and a zesty flavor that only leaves you craving for more.
 We really enjoyed and ate so much to carry us through possibly to our next visit in China!
 This is definitely the best spot for delicious lamb hot pot while in Xi’an.
 There are also other foods served here and they are as well great.
 The price/ performance ratio is exceptional, and you’ll walk out of there satisfied.

-The Sofitel Legend Peoples Grand Hotel Xi’an is an iconic hotel in Xi’an, where heritage meets modernity.
+The Sofitel Legend Peoples Grand Hotel Xi’an is an iconic hotel in Xi’an where heritage meets modernity.
 The hotel was established in 1953 and has since been refurbished into an ultra-luxury hotel.
-Apart from it being just what you’d like in a hotel, its centrally located, right in the heart of Xi’an to make it very accessible.
-From there, its only 45 minutes to the airport and Terracotta warriors.
-It features and Italian restaurant, bars, cigar lounge, spa and state of the art facilities.
+Apart from it being everything you’d want in a hotel, it is centrally located in the heart of Xi’an, which makes it very accessible.
+From there, it’s only 45 minutes to the airport and the Terracotta Warriors.
+It features an Italian restaurant, bars, cigar lounge, spa and state-of-the-art facilities.

-The hotel boasts elegant decorations and garden views, while the rooms feature king-size beds, air conditioning, a flat-screen cable TV, sofa and safety deposit.
-The gardens and the general ambience of the hotel have a character and soul and you are bound to have an outstanding experience, just like we did.
-Something that stood out for us was the amazing service provided by the staff, and we would definitely stay there again!
+The hotel boasts elegant decorations and garden views, and the rooms feature king-size beds, air conditioning, a flat-screen cable TV, a sofa and a safety deposit.
+The gardens and the general ambiance of the hotel have a character and soul that you can feel.
+You are bound to have an outstanding experience just like we did.
+One of the hotel’s many highlights for us was the amazing service provided by the friendly and attentive staff.
+We would definitely stay there again!

 Better known by the locals as Hanyangling, the Yangling Mausoleum is the burial place of Emperor Jing, who was the fourth emperor of the Western Han Dynasty and his Empress Wang.
 It is located in the Weicheng district on the bank of Wei River and its just about 20 km to the north of the city center.
 The tombs were built in the 153 BC and they span 20 square kilometers.
 Today, the Mausoleum is a combination of a history museum, modern technologies, ancient civilization, historical culture and garden scenery.